Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

 Circular dependency is not good but we might need it in our program.
 For eg: If Service A needs Service B, and Service B also needs Service A, NestJS may not know which one to instantiate first.

+Providers are those classes which are decorated with @Injectable Decorator